-Your Address Your City, State, Zip Code The Date

-Employer Representative Name Title Organization Name Street or P.O.
-Box Number City, State, Zip Code

-Dear Ms. (or Mr.) Representative Name:

-Reveal your purpose for writing, identifying the position for which you are applying, your source Paragraph 1 of information, and the name of someone familiar to the organization, if you were referred by them.
+Your Address You can "brand yourself" by using same header Your City, State, Zip Code from your resume if desired The Date Employer Representative Name Title Organization Name Street or P.O.
+Box Number City, State, Zip Code Dear Ms. (or Mr.) Representative Name: Reveal your purpose for writing, identifying the position for which you are applying, your source Paragraph 1 of information, and the name of someone familiar to the organization, if you were referred by them.
 Strong transition sentence to the next paragraph.
-Discuss your knowledge of the organization.
-Incorporate recent industry information and specific Paragraph 2 information about the position/organization.
 Focus on what you can do for the company, school or organization.
-Base this on your skills, Paragraph 3 education and experience without restating your resume.
+Base this on your skills, Paragraph 2 education and experience without restating your resume.
 Feature two or three specifics from your past experience that might positively impress the employer.
 Write these qualifications in a bulleted section or sentence format.
-Indicate what steps you will take from here, e.g., calling to follow-up on the application process Paragraph 4 and provide your phone number.
+Acknowledge your connection to skills or experiences mentioned in the job post.
+Discuss your knowledge of the organization.
+Incorporate recent industry information and specific information about the position/organization.
+Indicate what steps you will take from here, e.g., calling to follow-up on the application process and provide your phone number.
 Show appreciation to the reader for the time and consideration given to your letter and resume.
 Sincerely, (signature) Sarah Student Enclosure